basvanwesting/genetic-algorithm/README.md

 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
 * Add simulated annealing strategy
+* Check all log statements, and try to move them to Reporter events
+* Use log instread of env_logger as this is a library not an executable
+* Investigate implementing population uniformity as cardinality estimate
+* Implement defaults ReporterNoop en ExtensionNoop in builder

 ## MAYBE
 * Add Roulette competition with and without duplicates (with fitness ordering)